edgexfoundry/edgex-docs/docs_src/V2TopLevelMigration.md

 The same applies for custom device and application service once they have been migrated following the guides referenced in the [Custom Device Service](custom-device-service) and [Custom Applications Service](custom-applications-service) sections below.

 !!! warning
     If the Consul data is not cleared prior to running the V2 services,  the V1 configuration will remain and be taking up useful memory.
-The configuration data in Consul can be cleared by deleting the `.../kv/edgex/` node with this curl command:
+The configuration data in Consul can be cleared by deleting the `.../kv/edgex/` node with the curl command below prior to starting EdgeX 2.0.
+Consul is secured in EdgeX 2.0 secure-mode which will make running  the command below require an access token if not done prior.

     ````
     curl --request DELETE http://localhost:8500/v1/kv/edgex?recurse=true`